-At their peak in the 19th century, bathing machines were a necessary component of upholding seaside etiquette and most common at resorts in Great Britain, but also used at beaches in the United States, France, Mexico and Germany.
-Men and women were usually segregated, especially in Britain, so that people of the opposite sex could not see them in their bathing suits.
+At their peak in the 19th century, bathing machines were a necessary component of upholding seaside etiquette.
+They were mostly seen at resorts in Great Britain but also used at beaches in the United States, France, Mexico, and Germany.
+Men and women were usually separated, especially in Britain, so that people of the opposite sex could not see them in their bathing suits.
 Although bathing machines were used by both men and women, who wished to behave respectably, their use was more strictly enforced for women.

 The box would be wheeled out to sea by a horseman.
 Once deep enough in the water, a bather would emerge from the machine through the door facing away from the beach and any prying eyes and the “fun” would begin — many early etchings and cartoons make the experience look about as fun as bathing a cat.
 And we are not sure how you would be able to clean every nook and cranny while wearing especially conservative bathing suits.
 When the bather was finished, they would raise a small flag attached to the roof of the machine and would be rolled back to the beach.

 Inexperienced swimmers, which would have included most Victorian women wearing cumbersome swimwear, could request a “dipper” of the same sex, who would escort them out to sea and dip them into the water.
 When they had paddled around and splashed about for 10 to 15 minutes, the dipper would pull them out of the water and haul them back to shore — thus completing their seaside experience.